 Krakow is now my favorite city in Europe.

 As Europe goes, Poland is still relatively off the radar but I’d highly recommend a visit.
 Prices are cheap, food is delicious and there are plenty of things to see and do.
-We didn’t get to everything we would have liked to see but below are 10 recommendations we have for a trip to Poland.
+Below are ten recommendations we have for a trip to Poland.

 1. Watch a Dragon Breathe Fire in Krakow